WATCH NOW: Friends, family gather to remember late Crown Point girl who was always smiling

 What they don’t mention, though, is that she’s gone.
 It’s a silent acknowledgement marked by signs, purple balloons and a massive crowd of people waiting to say goodbye to their friend.

-On Monday, at least 100 people gathered in the parking lot of Lake Street Elementary, waiting to wish Emberly farewell.
+At least 100 people gathered recently in the parking lot of Lake Street Elementary, waiting to wish Emberly farewell.

 The 7-year-old, who was going to be a second grader at Lake Street, died June 30 from underlying health conditions.
 At 2 years old, she was diagnosed with Rett Syndrome — a neurological disorder that affects primarily girls and their ability to eat, speak, walk and breathe.